joshmh/blind-signer/Tutorial.md

 If you are not sure what is the name of the armory interface (names can be very cryptic), do `sudo dmesg | grep usb0`, and you will probably find that interface is renamed from `usb0` into something like `enp2s0f0u3`.

-Next, set the interface UP, and add address to it (`INTERFACE_NAME` should be adjusted to reflect your configuration):
+Next, set the interface `UP`, and add address to it (`INTERFACE_NAME` should be adjusted to reflect your configuration):

 ```bash
 sudo ip link set INTERFACE_NAME up